Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Theory

-In this section we study the asymptotic properties of HAMT under the setting where the grid size $S= S(m)$ and the number of bases $K= K(m)$ vary with $m$.
-The following regularity conditions are needed in our technical analysis. \begin{description} \item\textbf{(A1)} $g_\mu(\cdot\mid\sigma)$ is continuous in $\sigma$ and supported on a compact interval $[-M,M]$ for some $M<\infty$. \item\textbf{(A2)} The density $g_\sigma(\cdot)$ is bounded and supported on a compact interval $[M_1,M_2]$ for some $M_2<\infty$ and $M_1>0$. \item\textbf{(A3)} The bandwidths $(h_x,h_{\sigma})$ satisfy $h_x=O(m^{-\eta_x})$, $h_\sigma=O( m^{-\eta_s})$ where $\eta_x$ and $\eta_s$ are small positive constants such that $0<\eta_s+\eta_x<1$. \end{description} Assumption (A1) on the continuity of $g_\mu(\cdot|\sigma)$ in $\sigma$ is a necessary condition in our proofs for information pooling across the heteroskedastic units.
+\end{description} Assumption (A1) on the first and second derivatives of $g_\mu(\cdot|\sigma)$ with respect to $\sigma$ is a necessary condition in our proofs for information pooling across the heteroskedastic units and controlling the bias of of pilot estimate.
 The compactness of the supports of $g_\mu(\cdot|\sigma)$ and $g_\sigma(\cdot)$ in Assumptions (A1) and (A2) are standard regularity conditions for empirical Bayes deconvolution problems (see for example \cite{dicker2016high}) and are satisfied in most practical scenarios where the true mean $\mu$ often represents a score.
-Finally, Assumption (A3) is satisfied by common choices of bandwidths in \cite{wand1994kernel,silverman1986density}.
+The boundedness of $g_\sigma(\cdot)$ in (A2) is needed for controlling the variance of the pilot estimate.
+Assumption (A3) is satisfied by common choices of bandwidths in \cite{wand1994kernel,silverman1986density}. \red{Assumption (A4) holds for typical error distributions such as Gaussian, T, and Laplace distributions.}